106 Chronologically structured chapter that builds foundational Linux concepts step-by-step

 -

-Tools: strace -p <pid>to inspect signal handling
+strace -p <pid>to inspect signal handling -

 Real-Time Example: Releasing stuck processes via SIGKILL